siqi-zheng/for_marx_epub/README.md

 The purpose of this project is to use simple HTML and CSS to create an offline version of [*For Marx*](https://www.marxists.org/reference/archive/althusser/1965/index.htm) on the *Louis Althusser Archive* under *Marxists Internet Archive*

+## Download the book

+Download the 'For Marx...' folder, zip it and change the suffix from .zip to .epub.
+Happy reading!

 ## *For Marx* by Louis Althusser Epub Version 2 Changelog (2023-03-12)

 \+ Remove Further Reading in Part 3 because the links direct users to MIA webpages instead of book chapters